ASCII ART & Glyphs C Library

-ASCII Art is a single header, C/C++ library developed by PixLab and based on the work of Nenad Markus that let you transform an input image or video frame into printable ASCII characters at real-time using a single decision tree.
-Real-time performance is achieved by using pixel intensity comparison inside internal nodes of the tree.
+ASCII Art is a Header-only, Open-source C library with with Web-Assembly support developed by PixLab, inspired by the work of Nenad Markus ↗.
+It enables real-time transformation of input images or video frames into printable ASCII characters using a single decision tree ↗.
+This real-time performance is powered by pixel intensity comparisons within the tree's internal nodes.

 For a live demonstration including tests on static images, Webcam/Camera stream and a general overview on how the algorithm works, please visit art.pixlab.io.